BartFortener/RustMdmaCheat/README.md

 ## Rust MDMA Cheat

-A little DMA cheat for Rust.
+A little MDMA cheat for Rust.
 Some basic functions.
 A basic and easy to update SDK.

 ![r1](https://github.com/BartFortener/RustMdmaCheat/assets/171747016/bffa0027-0112-4545-a819-334aa6af7144)